samouraiworld/gnodaokit/README.md

 A **Decentralized Autonomous Organization (DAO)** is a self-governing entity that operates through smart contracts, enabling transparent decision-making without centralized control.

-`daokit` is a gnolang package for creating complex DAO models.
-It introduces a new framework based on conditions, composed of :
+`daokit` is a gnolang framework for creating complex DAO models based on conditions.
+It is composed of :
 - `daokit` : Core package for building DAOs, proposals, and actions
 - `basedao` : Extension with membership and role management
 - `daocond`: Stateless condition engine for evaluating proposals

-# 2. What is `daokit`?

-`daokit` is a Gnolang framework for building Decentralized Autonomous Organizations (DAO) with programmable governance rules and role-based access control.

-## 2.1 Key Concepts
+### Key Concepts

 - **Proposal**: A request to execute a **Resource**.
 Proposals are voted on and executed only if predefined **Conditions** are met.
 - **Resource**: An executable action within the DAO.
 Each resource is governed by a **Condition**.
 - **Condition**: A set of rules that determine whether a proposal can be executed.
 - **Role**: Labels that assign governance power or permissions to DAO members.

-**Example**: Treasury spending requires 50% developer approval + CEO approval.
-Anyone can propose, but only developers and CEO can vote.
+**Example**: Treasury spending requires 50% CFO approval + CEO approval.
+Only CFO and CEO can vote.

 # 3. Architecture